- What are the rules (and tax implications)?

 If you’re looking to withdraw a lump sum from your accumulation account and you are younger than your preservation age you will only be able to access your superannuation in limited circumstances.
-In our article Accessing super early: 14 legal ways to withdraw your super benefits we explain how you may be able to get early ‘legal’ access, but these circumstances are mainly around meeting conditions concerning hardship, compassionate grounds or if you’re permanently incapacitated or suffer from a permanent disability.
+In our article When can I access my super?
+All conditions of release explained we explain how you may be able to get early ‘legal’ access, but these circumstances are mainly around meeting conditions concerning hardship, compassionate grounds or if you’re permanently incapacitated or suffer from a permanent disability.

 In these cases, when withdrawing a lump sum and the trustee or member hasn’t reached preservation age, the amount will be taxed at 22 per cent, or the members marginal tax rate, whichever is lower.
 The 22 per cent includes the Medicare levy.

 If you are over 60 and are withdrawing an amount from an accumulation account – for example if you have in excess of $1.6 million in a retirement account and the excess is sitting in an accumulation account – the amount will be tax-free if you meet a condition of release.
 You won’t be able to withdraw the amount if you don’t meet a condition of release.